codefellows/portland-201d3/ProjectWeekGuide.md

 - Use AJAX to retrieve JSON or XML data.
 Write a higher order function (HOF) that makes the AJAX call.
 To use the HOF, pass a "next" function to it.
 The HOF should make the AJAX request and specify `next(data)` as the AJAX callback. `next()` should process `data`.
 You might have your `next` function call a VIEW function to display the data.
 The HOF itself deals with data, so it should be in a MODEL JavaScript file.
 - Functional-programming: Use array methods, higher-order functions, and at least one closure.
 - Persist your app's state using WebSQL or other database (if you do the extra credit item where you persist data in a server-side database, you don't need to use a local database).
 Write middleware that handles CRUD operations on your database.
-- Build a single page app and use client-side routing for at least two routes.
-Use RESTful routes and route handling.

   - Test: Every time the URL string in the browser's URL bar changes to a new route in your app, your app should correctly render the corresponding page.
 This should happen for any of the following events that cause the URL to change:
       - User event in the viewport (e.g., mouse click or [return] keypress on a nav bar item that has a route for its `href`).
           - User loads a bookmarked URL or types a URL in the URL bar then hits [return]. <-- **OFTEN OVERLOOKED**  Test this case with every route, then debug if needed, before submitting your final app.